 200.13 Payment Options

-Any interconnection with the Cooperative must be in accordance with the Cooperative’s Interconnection Policy for Small Generators and only after execution of the Cooperative’s Agreement for Interconnection.
+Any consumer loan to a member with the Cooperative must be in accordance with the Cooperative’s On-Bill Financing Program Manual, any underwriting guidelines, and only after execution of the Cooperative’s required loan and security agreements.

 200.15 Discontinuance of Service